24/7 Emergency Services

 How Water Damage Affects Drywall

 Drywall is a porous material, making it highly susceptible to water absorption.
 When exposed to moisture, the gypsum core softens, and the paper facing can become a breeding ground for mold.
 The extent of damage depends on factors such as the duration of exposure and the type of water involved (e.g., clean water from a leak vs. contaminated floodwater).
+To learn more about water damage classification, see types of water damage.

 Signs of Drywall Water Damage